 Principal author of a review of the UK’s disaster management legislation for the International Federation of Red Cross and Red Crescent Societies.

-Undertaking a two-year project implementing international maritime conventions, including those designed to reduce the risk of maritime disasters, in a number of island territories.
+Undertaking a four-year project implementing international maritime conventions, including those designed to reduce the risk of maritime disasters, in a number of island territories.

-Contributor to Reading University’s Global Crisis, Conflict and Disaster Management Programme
+Contributor to Reading University’s initial Global Crisis, Conflict and Disaster Management Programme

 Chapter on National Contingency Planning in Research Handbook on Disasters and International Law: Edward Elgar, September 2016.